 The microbiota can affect the brain, which is also involved in digestion.
 Some have even called the gut microbiota a "second brain."

 Small molecules released by the activity of gut bacteria trigger the response of nerves in the gastrointestinal tract.

-The innate microbiota also plays an important role in resisting intestinal overgrowth of externally introduced populations that would otherwise cause disease - the "good" bacteria compete with the "bad," with some even releasing anti-inflammatory compounds.
+The microbiota also plays an important role in resisting intestinal overgrowth of externally introduced populations that would otherwise cause disease - the "good" bacteria compete with the "bad," with some even releasing anti-inflammatory compounds.

 Huge investment has gone into research about microbial populations in the body and their genetics, exploring links with health and disease.

 The National Institutes of Health (NIH) launched the Human Microbiome Project in 2007, a research project that aims to define the microbial species that affect humans and their relationships to health by producing large, publicly available datasets from genetic studies.

 Most of the microorganisms living in humans are found in the gastrointestinal system, and this is also where most new discoveries are being made.